-Admissions Advising: All new students are required to complete admissions advising prior to signing the enrollment agreement.
-Admissions advising sessions ensure the expectations and demands of the program are clearly outlined and understood by the student.
+Admissions Advising: All new students encouraged to review the College website, printed materials, and/or admissions prep videos prior to signing the enrollment agreement.
+Admissions advising information ensures the expectations and demands of the program are clearly outlined and understood by the student.